 Dr Michelle Ruger

 I am a Chartered Psychologist (BPS) offering therapy to individuals, couples, children and families.
 I have experience working with a wide range of difficulties including anxiety, depression, bereavement, addiction, eating disorders, relationship problems, stress, burnout, PTSD, existential crisis and many more mental health issues which are detailed below.
-I am also lecturer on the subject of contemporary psychotherapeutic practice and clinical research for a highly regarded clinical doctoral programme in London.
+I am also a senior lecturer on the subject of contemporary psychotherapeutic practice and clinical research for a highly regarded clinical doctoral programme in London.